LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server1, create an ISO file with the name /rhel10.iso based on the installation DVD.
+* On `server1`, create an ISO image named `/rhel10.iso` from the installation media.
-- Mount this ISO file persistently on the directory /repo and provide access to this directory contents using the Apache webserver, such that it can be used as a repository.
+* Configure the contents of this ISO image to be mounted persistently on `/repo`.
+* Configure Apache to provide HTTP access to the repository contents.
-- Configure both servers as a repository client to this server.
+* Configure both `server1` and `server2` to use this repository for software installation.
-- After successfully completing this task, you should be able to install software on both servers.
+* Verify that software packages can be installed successfully from both servers.

 ---